Sites with annual usage below 5000 kWh fall beneath supplier commercial thresholds.

 Renewals between 1500 and 4999 kWh may be reviewed internally at BOS discretion.

-A £30 + VAT administration fee applies to cover processing; this may be reversed at reconciliation if a supplier later makes payment.
+This fee may be reversed at reconciliation if a supplier later pays commission.

 Only E.ON Next may accept sub-5000 kWh contracts (absolute minimum 1500 kWh).